Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

 To get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
 The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
-The primary parts of the form are relatively easy involving simple fill in the blanks information.
-The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
-There are many rules regarding the manner of what should be provided.
-The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.
+The main form is relatively easy to complete as much is just filling in the blanks with basic information such as names and addresses of the parties involved in the lawsuit.
+More difficult is the telling of the story that gives rise to the lawsuit whereas, in legal matters, the story often must be written in a sensible chronology and will often require some legalese, even in Small Claims Court.
+Additionally, knowing what should be said and what should be omitted can be crucial.
+The rules on starting a Small Claims Court lawsuit, referred to formally as commencing a proceeding, are found in Rule 7 of the Rules of the Small Claims Court.

-- What if I lose the lawsuit?
+- What if I lose the case?

-- What if I lose and legal costs are awarded against me?
+- What if I lose and the Defendant seeks costs against me?

-- What if the Defendant includes a 'third party'?
+- What if the Defendant sues another person as a 'third party'?

-- What if I name someone wrong?
+- What if I get a name wrong?

-- What if the case is more complicated than expected?
+- What if the case becomes more complicated than originally expected?

 Learn More About Getting Started in Small Claims Court...